-Brassy tones are a common problem for blondes, but what about brassy brown hair?
-If you’ve recently gone to the dark side, or are thinking about highlighting your brunette hair (check out our round-up of our top 9 hair highlights ideas if you’re looking for inspo!), you might be seeing unwanted red or orange hues in your locks.
-Luckily, there are ways to prevent and fix this with a few simple hair care tips and product swaps.
+Brassy, tawny tones are a common problem for blondes, but what about brassy brown hair?
+If you’ve recently gone to the dark side or you’re a natural brunette, you might have spotted some unwanted red or orange hues in your hair.
+Luckily, there are ways to prevent and fix brassy brown hair with a few simple hair care tips and product swaps.

 How to remove brassy tones from brown hair